Higher Curvature Inflation and the Species Scale: Introduction

-This is closely tied to our recent understanding of quantum gravity in the context of the Swampland program, which attempts to distinguish effective field theories consistent with quantum gravity from those which are not \cite{Vafa:2005ui}.
+This is closely tied to our recent understanding of quantum gravity in the context of the Swampland program, which attempts to distinguish EFTs consistent with quantum gravity from those which are not \cite{Vafa:2005ui}.
 In particular, the Swampland Distance Conjecture (SDC) \cite{Ooguri:2006in} (and its refinement \cite{Lee:2019wij}) suggests that large scalar field excursions are necessarily accompanied by towers of light states, which invalidate the naive low-energy effective description.
+The effects of coupling such towers to the inflaton in models of large-field inflation were studied in \cite{Lust:2025auk}.
 A key role in this is played by the \emph{species scale} $\Lsp$ \cite{Dvali:2007hz, Dvali:2007wp, Dvali:2010vm}, which sets the effective cutoff of the theory in the presence of a large number of light species, and, as has been recently explored in the literature \cite{vandeHeisteeg:2022btw, vandeHeisteeg:2023dlw, Castellano:2023aum}, can be identified as the scale suppressing higher curvature corrections to any EFT coupled to gravity.
 The species scale can generally be a field dependent quantity \cite{vandeHeisteeg:2022btw}, for instance in Kaluza–Klein compactifications where it depends exponentially on the volume modulus of the compact space.

 The role of the swampland program in Starobinsky inflation was also studied in \cite{Lust:2023zql} (see also \cite{brinkmann2023starobinsky}), where it was argued that, in UV-complete theories of gravity, the $R^2$ term should necessarily be weighted by the quantum gravitational cutoff.
 This suggests that inflation would occur at energy scales where the weakly coupled EFT cannot be trusted.
 Moreover, as large field displacements occur during inflation, the scalar potential itself is expected to vary significantly, thereby destabilizing the plateau even in the absence of explicit higher curvature corrections.